Who was Sir Francis Drake? Discover the life of the Tudor sailor, famous for sailing around the world and fighting the Spanish Armada.

 What is Sir Francis Drake’s legacy?

 He is remembered as one of the naval heroes of Elizabethan England.
-His circumnavigation of the world led to an increased knowledge of its geography.
+His circumnavigation of the world led to increased knowledge of its geography.
 He was one of the greatest early European navigators.

 Visit the Pigott Family Gallery: Tudor and Stuart Seafarers

 Discover more about Sir Francis Drake and pirates at the Pigott Family Gallery: Tudor and Stuart Seafarers, one of the four new galleries at the National Maritime Museum.
 Discover Britain’s emergence as a maritime nation through key events and personalities of the 16th and 17th centuries.